 In this work, a uniform abundance distribution is assumed with a composition of 82\% oxygen, 16\% neon, 2\% silicon, and 0.2\% carbon.
 This composition is consistent with that of the carbon-oxygen layers in massive stars \citep[e.g.,][]{Woosley2002b}.
 Additional notably trace elements in the ejecta include 0.8\% magnesium, and 0.0005\% calcium.
 Motivated by the spectroscopic similarity between SN~2020lao and SN~2006aj (see Fig.~\ref{fig:specseq}, right), we adopted the $\rho(v)$ used in the spectral modeling of SN~2006aj \citep{Mazzali2006}, scaled appropriately to compute synthetic spectra for SN~2020lao.
 A discussion of the uncertainties associated with this approach can be found in \citet{Ashall20}.
 The bolometric luminosity of SN~2020lao was taken from the Arnett-model results presented in Sect.~\ref{sec:explosionparameters}.

 Figure~\ref{fig:synspectra} shows the comparison between the observed spectra of SN~2020lao at +8.1, +11.8, and +13.4~days and the corresponding synthetic spectra computed for $E_K/M_{ej} = \EoverMsyn \times 10^{51}$~erg $M_{\odot}^{-1}$ and photospheric velocities of 28{,}000, 23{,}000, and 21{,}000~\kms, respectively, with uncertainties on the order of up to 10\%.
 Overall, the observed spectra are reasonably well reproduced, with all major absorption complexes present in the models.
-The most notable discrepancy is the broad feature between 7000–8000~\AA\ in the later spectrum where the synthetic spectra show a more pronounced blend of \ion{O}{i}~$\lambda7773$ and the \ion{Ca}{ii} NIR triplet than is seen in the observations.
+The most notable discrepancy is the broad feature between 7000 and 8000~\AA\ in the later spectrum where the synthetic spectra show a more pronounced blend of \ion{O}{i}~$\lambda7773$ and the \ion{Ca}{ii} NIR triplet than is seen in the observations.
 This discrepancy may stem from the assumption of a uniform abundance distribution, or the fact that the underlying ejecta may be aspherical.

-Having established the overall spectral agreement, we now turn to the $v_{ph}$ values inferred from the spectral modeling.
-A least-squares linear fit to the model-derived velocities allows us to estimate the photospheric velocity at the time of $L_{\max}$.
-The extrapolated value is $v_{ph} = 27{,}000$~\kms, which is $\sim 7{,}000$~\kms lower than the $-v_{abs}(\ion{Fe}{ii}\ \lambda5169)$ estimate, although still consistent within the adopted uncertainties (see Sect.~\ref{sec:spectroscopy}).
+Having established the overall spectral agreement, we turned to the $v_{ph}$ values inferred from the spectral modeling.
+A least-squares linear fit to the model-derived velocities allowed us to estimate the photospheric velocity at the time of $L_{\max}$.
+The extrapolated value is $v_{ph} = 27{,}000$~\kms, which is $\sim 7{,}000$~\kms\ lower than the $-v_{abs}(\ion{Fe}{ii}\ \lambda5169)$ estimate, although still consistent within the adopted uncertainties (see Sect.~\ref{sec:spectroscopy}).